NOTICE: Classes canceled today due to weather conditions. Check Blackboard for communication from your instructors.

 • 1-3 p.m. — If enrolled in a course with a scheduled afternoon lab, attend the lab.
 If not, work on homework, meet with professors, or attend Academy events and field trips.

-Participation in SBU Academy costs $120 per credit hour.
+Participation in SBU Academy costs $125 per credit hour for the 2025-2026 academic year.
 This includes all course fees and covers the cost of lunch during the Monday in-person sessions.
 Students also receive access to University events (concerts, performances, etc.) and NCAA Division II athletic events.

 Additional information